Marine application Tips & Instructions

 - Assess the condition of your gel coat:

-- New and glossy = no or very little oxidation
+- New and glossy = none or very little oxidation

 - Still somewhat shiny = light oxidation